Ergodic literature

+B. S. Johnson's novel The Unfortunates was printed in 27 separate unbound sections: the opening chapter called "First", the final chapter called "Last", and the other 25 to be read in any order.

 Ergodic literature is a mode of textual organization in which nontrivial effort is required for the reader to traverse the text, beyond ordinary eye movement or turning pages.
 Espen J. Aarseth appropriated the term from physics, deriving it from the Greek ergon (“work”) and hodos (“path”).
 He introduced the term within his broader concept of cybertext, which he presents not as a literary genre but as a perspective on textual machines that compute or permute outputs.
 In Aarseth’s framing, the cybertextual process includes a semiotic sequence produced through the user’s material actions, which conventional notions of “reading” do not fully capture.
 Although frequently compared to “nonlinearity” in physics, Aarseth treats such nonlinearity in hypertext as a topological, graph-theoretic property of nodes and links rather than a concept imported from physics.

 Concept

 Aarseth's book contains the most commonly cited definition of ergodic literature:

 In ergodic literature, nontrivial effort is required to allow the reader to traverse the text.
 If ergodic literature is to make sense as a concept, there must also be nonergodic literature, where the effort to traverse the text is trivial, with no extranoematic responsibilities placed on the reader except (for example) eye movement and the periodic or arbitrary turning of pages.

-He further defines an ‘ergodic text’ as one where at least one user function beyond interpretation is required.
-Aarseth models text as a machine composed of a triad: verbal signs, a material medium, and a human operator.
-One of the major innovations of the concept of ergodic literature is that it is not medium-specific so long as the medium has the ability to produce an iteration of the text.
-New media researchers have tended to focus on the medium of the text, stressing that it is for instance paper-based or electronic.
-Aarseth broke with this basic assumption that the medium was the most important distinction, and argued that the mechanics of texts need not be medium-specific.
+His aim in providing this definition is to offer a radical break from earlier theories of Hypertext, which he says fall trap to 'an essentialist idea of "the computer medium" as a singular structure of well-defined properties,' and thus remain blind both to the plurality of types of media that a computer can support, and of the forms that text can take outside of a digital medium.
+Additionally, without free text search, many hypertext works end not less, but more linear than the conventional codex, in stark contrast with the technoutopist visions of hypertext and its capabilities.
+To this end, he aims to develop a model of literature organised not around the medium in which the work is contained, but instead around the manner in which the text itself functions and interacts with its reader.

+Aarseth divides the text into three core constituent elements: the medium itself, the human operator, and the strings of signs which make up the text itself.
+The last of these he divides into two distinct categories: textons – strings of signs as they appear (or are encoded) in the text itself – and scriptons – strings of signs as they appear to the reader or user of the text.
+From there, Aarseth develops a typology of possible media positions for texts, organised around seven axes: